araragoo/QtechCarPad/README.md

 # Insect

-Extension for DRV8830 Motor control ,Use with Micro:bit
+Extension for Servo Motor control ,Use with Micro:bit

 ## License